Canada: Ambassador tells EU that deforestation rules 'burdensome'

 Ms Campbell did defend Canada's record on deforestation, calling the country a "world leader on forest management", with an annual deforestation rate of 0.02%.

-While those rates are low, Mr Moffatt said the letter ignores the higher rates of forest degradation and the subsequent impact on wildlife.
+While those rates are low, Mr Moffatt said the letter ignored the higher rates of forest degradation and the subsequent impact on wildlife.

 It has specifically affected the caribou population, which has drastically dwindled in recent years, Mighty Earth CEO Glenn Hurowitz told the BBC.